MLInsightLab/MLInsightLab/README.md

     By its default configuration in the provided `env.example` file, the platform is designed to be deployed locally.
 If you are deploying to a cloud server, you will need to alter the `HOST` variable in the `env.example` file to ensure that the service knows it is being deployed to another host.

-    Additionally, if you are deploying the externally-facing MinIO services to the platform, the web UI of that service is deployed at `storage.{HOST}` and the API is deployed at `storage-api.{HOST}`.
+    Additionally, if you are deploying the externally-facing MinIO services to the platform, the web UI of that service is deployed at `storage.{HOST}` and the API is deployed at `s3.{HOST}`.
 You will need to ensure that you have the correct DNS records set up to ensure those services are accessible.

 3. **(Optional) Configure SSL Certificates**
    If you would like the Lab to be deployed using SSL termination, you will need to have your certificate `.pem` files saved to the directory `/{path/to/mlinsightlab}/certs`